Scroll to top

 Firearms Policy

 Kenya's Firearms Act requires specific licensing for armed security.
-Private security companies must be registered with the Private Security Industry Regulatory Authority (PSIRA Kenya).
+Private security companies must be registered with PSIRA Kenya (Private Security Industry Regulatory Authority).
+Armed personnel require separate arms licensing.

 Licensing